Milnacipran (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, bleeding problems, low sodium in the blood, narrow-angle glaucoma, an enlarged prostate, urinary tract blockage, or a history of painful or difficult urination.
-Also tell your doctor if you have a history of seizures, depression, or mania.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, glaucoma, an enlarged prostate, or a history of painful or difficult urination.
+Also tell your doctor if you have a history of seizures, or if you drink alcohol.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing